 The go-to non-alcoholic beverage in Texas is sweet tea, and while Chicken Express may just look like another fast food joint, it is really the place that serves the best version of this drink.
 Plus, they are scattered across the South, allowing people to enjoy these large, sugary and cheap drinks in numerous locations.

-Okay, one more Tex-Mex staple is the taco, and Texans eat them for breakfast, for lunch, for dinner, and for the heck of it.
+Another Tex-Mex staple is the taco, and Texans eat them for breakfast, lunch, dinner, and for the heck of it.
 And Torchy’s Tacos – which has locations in all the major cities of Texas, as well as in Oklahoma and Colorado – may just serve up the best.

 Royer’s Cafe has gained some notability in Round Top, due to the quaint little town hosting Texas Antique Week and being home to the Junk Gypsies…but all we need you to know about it right now is the pie – and specifically, the amazing pecan pie at Royer’s!

 Venison, spicy chili sauce, shredded cheese, onions and jalapenos…People can dress up their chili many different ways, but for a traditional yet exciting helping of this dish, we recommend Goode Company Armadillo Palace in Houston.

 Last but not least, a true Texan enjoys BBQ, and Franklin Barbecue in Austin is well-known for its brisket, ribs, pulled-pork sandwiches and sides.